 Canggu could be considered Bali’s hotspot for vegan food, with the area providing a good mix of guiltier pleasures too, whilst Ubud is all about raw and healthy food.

 I’ve collaborated on this blog post with my good friend Anita, a talented graphic designer, yoga teacher and all round good egg.
 We are both London residents, but travel the world as often as we can.
-Anita could be considered a Bali vegan expert, having tried most of the cafes on the island – you can check out her foodie Instagram here for a ton more inspiration!
+Anita could be considered a Bali vegan expert, having tried most of the cafes on the island.

 So read on for all the best vegan and plant-based cafes to try in Bali, featuring hotspots in Canggu, Seminyak and Ubud!